 PECS recommends following the scheduled call protocol dictated by your official logistics support (one call with an included weather report per day) and a rational amount of calls and electronic contact to satisfy family and media obligations (one per day).

 4. Treat each team member with care and respect

 Injury and illness requiring evacuation are a possibility on any journey and an unfortunate consequence is the loss of Unsupported status.

 It is unethical for the team to delay medical attention for fear of losing its status and may have legal and financial ramifications.

 Accidents and illness happen, accept the consequences and make honourable decisions.

-5. Inform your followers promptly of any changes to your PECS status
+5. Inform media and followers promptly of any changes to your expedition and PECS status

 6. Share the lead or offset your route